read more

 Der Namibia-Unterstützungsverein bedankt sich bei allen Personen, die besonders für die durch den strengen Lockdown in große Armut und Hunger geratenen Personen gespendet haben.
 Wir versuchen mit den Geldern die entstandene Corona-Folgen in Okombahe und in Omaruru etwas zu lindern. Über die Entfernung ist das nicht so einfach.
 Da die Not so groß ist und wir nicht wieder einen Polizeieinsatz hervorrufen wollen, arbeiten wir zurzeit mit vielen unterschiedlichen Gruppen in den Orten zusammen, die dann gemeinsam wis-sen, welche Personen es am Nötigsten haben.
 Wenn die Verantwortung der Verteilung der Lebensmittel auf mehrere Schultern verteilt ist, wird hoffentlich wirklich den Ärmsten ent-sprechend geholfen.
 Die gemeinsamen Absprachen darüber nehmen aber auch mehr Zeit und Überlegungen in Anspruch. zurück

-continuation Notes from Namibia, 16 May 2020
+Continuation Notes from Namibia from 16 May 2020

 Fortsetzung von Aktuelle Notizen 26.
 April 2020